yokawasa/azure-media-indexer-java/README.md

 # Azure Media Indexer Java Client Implementation

 This repository contains Java codes that implement Azure Media Indexer Client using Azure SDK for Java.
+Azure Media Indexer is a Media Processor that you use to perform the following tasks: make media files and content searchable, generate closed captioning tracks and keywords, index asset files that are part of your asset.
+The Azure Media Indexer client enables you to execute Azure Media Indexer with command-line interface on any Java runnable operating system, platform or architecture.

 ## How to compile, run, and install